Menu

 APR was again mistaken here.
 Plastics containing pro-oxidant masterbatches such as d2w do not simply cause the plastic to fragment (this is what happens to ordinary plastic under the influence of sunlight).
 They rapidly reduce the molecular weight after the stabiliser is exhausted at the end of the designed life of the product, so that it becomes a waxy material which is no longer a plastic and is biodegradable.

-The benefits of degradation are obvious, because conventional plastics, of which APR approve, will accumulate in the environment for decades – do APR think that all the plastic litter gets collected?
+As Intertek said in their evidence to the European Chemicals Agency, the benefits of degradation are obvious, because conventional plastics, of which APR approve, will accumulate in the environment for decades – do APR think that all the plastic litter gets collected?
 If so, why is there so much public concern about plastic in the environment?

 Their FAQ also said “A degraded plastic material is an opportunity lost to reuse a valuable resource through recycling which provides tangible benefits in reducing greenhouse gases and energy use compared to use of virgin plastics.”
 As noted above, it is questionable whether recycling of plastics reduces greenhouse gases and energy use compared to the use of virgin plastics.